Goodbye Fall, Hello Winter. There’s no better way to usher in the winter holidays than with a good dose of chocolatey Peppermint Fudge.

 IF… your fudge does get grainy, that means it heated too quickly and is starting to dry out.
 You can fix it by adding WATER.
 Add about 1/4 – 1/2 cup of water to the mixture and bring the temperature back up.
 Stir until a smooth, yet THICK, texture appears.

 To set properly, fudge needs to be the consistency of a REALLY thick cake batter.
 ALMOST to thick to pour, but not quite.
 If it’s looser than that, it won’t firm up enough and will be hard to cut and pick up.
 Keep the mixture over heat, until the right thickness is reached.

 For a bubble-free consistency, I like to gently tap the fudge pan on the counter.
 Not just a couple times, but for a minute or two.
 This works all the air bubbles up to the surface.

 Fudge is very quick to make, but takes time to set.
 Plan for anywhere from 3 to 8 hours in the fridge before cutting.

 Looking for more holiday treat recipes?
 We’ve got you covered here!

-- Grease a 8 X 8 or 8 X 11 baking dish.
+- Grease a 8x8-inch or 8x11-inch baking dish.
 Sprinkle half the peppermint chunks in the bottom of the dish and set aside.

-- Place a medium sauce pot over medium heat with 2 inches of water.
-Place a glass bowl over the top--making sure the glass doesn't touch the water.
+- Place a medium saucepan over medium heat with 2 inches of water.
+Place a glass bowl over the top—making sure the glass doesn't touch the water.